StefanSchwarzTUW/RIS_Gambling/README.md

 Run main file RIS_bidding_geometric.py to test this agent You may train new agents for other settings by activating "retrain" in RIS_bidding_geometric.py

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See the LICENSE file for details.